 Streamline Health warrants to customers that its software will meet certain performance requirements for an initial limited warranty period.
 Streamline Health has maintenance agreements to provide services in future periods after the expiration of the initial limited warranty period.
 Streamline Health invoices customers in accordance with the agreements and records the invoicing as deferred revenues and recognizes the revenues ratably over the term of the maintenance agreements.
 Streamline Health's standard agreements with its customers usually include intellectual property infringement indemnification provisions to indemnify them from and against third-party claims, and for liabilities, damages, and expenses arising out of Streamline Health's operation of its business or any negligent act or omission of Streamline Health.
-At January 31, 2007 and 2006, Streamline Health has a warranty reserve in the amount of \$250,000.
+At January 31, 2008 and 2007, Streamline Health has a warranty reserve in the amount of \$196,000 and \$250,000, respectively.